-In early January 2020, an outbreak of a respiratory illness caused by the coronavirus was identified in Wuhan, China.
-As part of its effort to combat the virus, the government of China has placed travel restrictions throughout parts of China.
-This has resulted in some of the Company's customers and suppliers being closed for an extended period or operating at significantly below their normal capacity and will also affect our suppliers that source some of their materials from China.
-The duration and intensity of this global health emergency and related disruptions is uncertain.
-The duration of this crisis and its impact on both the Company's customers and supply chain is expected to have a material impact on the consolidated results of operations, cash flows and financial condition, but cannot be reasonably estimated at this time.
+In early January 2020, an outbreak of a respiratory illness caused by the Coronovirus was identified in Wuhan, China.
+In response to the resulting pandemic, governments around the world took various preventative steps up to and including full or partial shutdowns.
+As a result of the drop in production in our suppliers and customers, the Company experienced order cancellations and order hold notices from customers, especially in the second and third fiscal quarters of 2020.
+Although business has improved in the fourth quarter of 2020, the effects of the pandemic will have an ongoing impact on the Company's business.
+The duration of this crisis and its impact on both the Company's customers and supply chain is expected to have a material impact on the consolidated results of operations, cash flows and financial condition, but cannot be reasonable estimated at this time.

+f10k2020ex23-1\surge.htm

-f10k2019ex23-1_surgecomp.htm Form Type: EX-23.1 Page 1 Edgar Agents LLC SURGE COMPONENTS, INC. 02/26/2020 10:20 AM
+Form Type: EX-23.1

+Page 1

+Edgar Agents LLC 02/25/2021 12:55 PM